jtermine/promises-base/README.md

 - Executors - which perform tasks using the request (or other environment data pertaining to that request) to transform that request into a response

 This project aims to create a generic implementation of the promise that follows SOLID principles and fluent design for use in a railway service.

+## NuGet feed
+These packages are published to the NuGet feed: https://www.myget.org/F/termine/